Program Information

 The training will take place primarily at the High River Fire Hall where 80% of the training will consist of hands-on activities while 20% is completed online.

-Students will be required to commit one evening of each week to training at the Fire Hall, along with some full day Saturday training sessions.
-For a total of approximately 200 hours between October 2023 and May 2024.
+Students will be required to commit two Wednesday evenings of each month to training at the Fire Hall, along with two full day Saturday training sessions a month.
+For a total of approximately 200 hours between October 2025 and June 2026.

 Students will have an opportunity to earn High School credits based on the training they complete and the time they put into the program.